rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/routing.md

 Routes are very simple and based on the syntax of [path-to-regexp](https://github.com/pillarjs/path-to-regexp) which is used in both [Express](http://expressjs.com/) and `iron:router`.

-The **Reaction package registry** entries define routes that can be used with the Router API.
+The **Demand package registry** entries define routes that can be used with the Router API.
 You can also pass local functions to the registry.

 ```js
   registry: [{